 What do you do when your current Chief Information Officer leaves?
-In this blog, you’ll learn what to do whether you have a succession plan in place or not and a few tips on how to support your new CIO.
+In this blog, you’ll learn what to do whether you have a succession plan in place or not and a few tips on how to identify and support your new CIO.

 In today’s business world, a Chief Information Officer (CIO) is an integral part of the organization, and for good reason.
-This person works closely with the Chief Executive Officer, Chief Financial Officer, and other C-suite executives to ensure they properly manage their Information Technology (IT) function across the organization.
+This person works closely with the Chief Executive Officer, Chief Financial Officer and other C-suite executives to ensure they properly manage their information technology (IT) function across the organization.

 The CIO ensures that the IT organization’s strategic plan supports and integrates with the company’s strategic plan.
 They are also responsible for seeing that all projects supporting that plan are implemented on time, on budget and meet the prescribed company requirements.
 Failure in this area, sometimes referred to as an organization’s “central nervous system,” could have catastrophic consequences.